mindset-dojo/mindset-dojo.github.io/_forms/tone.md

 ### Preparation

-First, you use [One Breath](../one-breath/) and then [Three Centers](../three-centers/) to align your Self.
+First, relax completely with [One Breath](../one-breath/) and then do [Two Sides](../two-sides/) to center your Self.

 ### Introduction of Meta Compass

-Using a [Three Question Reflection](../three-question-reflection/) and powered by [Meta Energy](../meta/), Meta Compass is a powerful and simple way to read the tone of a conversation.
-It measures the [Four Energy Patterns](../four-patterns/) that manifest in the conversation, then checks one's Ki orientation (if the energy is flowing) and one's position on the Map of Consciousness (above or below the line).
+Using a [Three Question Reflection](../three-question-reflection/), Meta Compass is a powerful and simple way to read the tone of a conversation.
+It suggests the [Four Energy Patterns](../four-patterns/) that manifest in the conversation, then checks one's energy flow and emotional level of the conversation.
 With that knowledge, one can move the conversation in a mutually beneficial direction through well-timed [Stance](../stance/) transitions and invitations.

 ### How to use Meta Compass

 First ask yourself:

-> "What combination of or individual [4 Energy Patterns](../four-patterns/) do I and my conversational partner have?"
+> "What combination of or individual [Four Energy Patterns](../four-patterns/) do I and my conversational partner have?"

 This allows you to determine which [Stance](../stance/) you and your conversational partner are in, thus giving you the opportunity to change it if necessary.